qualityshepherd/brine/assets/posts/southern_coast.md

 **0704 The Crooked Saint** A shrine tilts against a gnarled tree.
 Within, a wooden idol contorted in a painful pose.
 Travelers who leave an offering wake to find an old injury healed—but a new, unfamiliar ache takes its place.
 The worse the offering, the harsher the trade.
 A missing finger for a mended leg, a deep scar for a broken tooth.

-**0706 The Shrine of Brine** A stone basin in the sand, its rim etched with curling fish.
+**0706 Brine Shrine** A stone basin in the sand, its rim etched with curling fish.
 Fresh water fills it each dawn, transforming to brine by midday.
 Pilgrims kneel to wash their hands, pressing damp fingers to their tongues and muttering prayers for safe passage.

 A rusted iron key lies beneath the water—visible yet unreachable.
 Grasping hands pass right through.
-The **Mad Monk** (`Seer, Unending Thirst, Ravings of Truth`) stole this key with a mirror trick, and it now hangs around his neck.
+The **Mad Monk** (`Seer, Unending Thirst, Ravings of Truth`) stole this key with a parlor trick, and it now hangs around his neck.

-**0801 Stormridge** Mountain slopes lashed by howling winds and swirling mists.
-The weather shifts without warning—sudden storms, bitter cold.
-A treacherous path winds through crags, marked by abandoned campfires.
+**0801 Stormridge** Mountain slopes lashed by wind and mist.
+The weather changes without warning—sudden storms, bitter cold.
+An uneasy path winds through crags, marked by forsaken campfires.
 A rotting corpse slumps against a tree, in a pool of dried blood.
-A finely crafted bow and rune-carved spear lie undisturbed.
+On his person, a finely crafted bow and rune-carved spear.

 **0802 Vial Cart**
 A ruined watchtower overlooks a half-buried cart, bleached white by the sun.
 Empty, numbered vials and a tattered map to the Lost Druid's Grove rest inside.
 Faint markings on the vials suggest they must be filled in a precise order.